 Like many other mining towns, fire was its bane and the town was destroyed three times by flames, in 1859, 1874, and 1893.
 After the second major fire, there was little gold left to mine, and so the town was never rebuilt to its boomtown condition.
 However, Murphys continued to thrive as a merchant center, supplying many of the silver mines in Nevada with provisions via Ebbetts Pass.
-The town is registered as California Historical Landmark #275.3 The first post office was established as Murphy's in 1851.
-The name was changed to Murphy in 1894, and finally to Murphys in 1935.4
+The town is registered as California Historical Landmark #275.
+The first post office was established as Murphy's in 1851.
+The name was changed to Murphy in 1894, and finally to Murphys in 1935.
+The first post office was established as Murphy in 1894, and finally to Murphys in 1935.